tschwecke/harvey/README.md

 Basic Use
 ------------
-Running tests with Harvey is easy.
+Running tests with Harvey from the command line is easy.
 Here is a simple example:

     $ harvey path/to/testFile.json